Learn how to send a double-opt in link to your existing contacts.

 If you want to make changes to the content of your double opt-in triggered campaign, go to Automation > Triggered campaign content, and select the campaign name to edit it.

 To learn more, check out the article Customise the double opt-in confirmation email.

-External dynamic content and advanced personalisation can't be used in triggered campaigns for confirmation emails.
+External dynamic content and advanced personalisation can't be used in triggered campaigns used as confirmation emails.

-2. Click on the contact whose opt-in type you want to change
+- Select the contact whose opt-in type you want to change.

 Sending a campaign with a double-opt-in link to an address book or segment